google/koladata/docs/api_reference.md

   name: Optional name of the operator.
 Otherwise, inferred from the op.
   aliases: Optional aliases for the operator.
   unsafe_override: Whether to override an existing operator.
-  view: Optional view to use for the operator.
-If None, the default arolla
-    ExprView will be used.
+  view: View for the operator and its aliases.
-  repr_fn: Optional repr function to use for the operator and its aliases.
-In
+  repr_fn: Repr function for the operator and its aliases.
-    case of None, a default repr function will be used.
   via_cc_operator_package: If True, the operator will be only registered
     during koladata_cc_operator_package construction, and just looked up in the global registry during normal execution.
 Note that this flag does not